cerb/cerb.github.io/_posts/2017/04/2017-04-25-Clear-server-cache.md

 ---
-layout: post
-title: "Tip: Clear the server-side cache"
+title: 'Tip: Clear the server-side cache'
 excerpt: Cerb uses a server-side cache to speed up operations like database queries.
   If you modify the database directly then you need to flush the cache.
+summary: This page provides instructions on how to clear the server-side cache in Cerb.
+It explains the purpose of the cache, which is to speed up operations like database queries by storing temporary copies of resources.
+While Cerb typically manages cache clearing automatically during modifications or upgrades, manual intervention is required if the database is altered directly.
+The page outlines a simple process for flushing the cache by appending 'update' to the URL while logged into Cerb.
+  It also addresses potential authorization issues, advising users to add their IP to the allowlist in the security settings if necessary.
+layout: post
 author: The Cerb Team
-date: 2017-04-25 13:20:00 -0700
+date: "2017-04-25 13:20:00 -0700"
 permalink: /tips/clear-server-cache/
 tags: cerb tips mailbag
 ---